 Day 1: Tbilisi

-Georgia’s capital Tbilisi is a vibrant city offering a mixture of old and new architecture, natural hot springs and diverse cafe landscapes.
+The Georgian capital of Tbilisi is a vibrant city with a mixture of old and new architecture, natural hot springs and diverse cafe landscapes.

-Start your day at Rustaveli Avenue, the central street of the city and walk down towards the Liberty Square.
-Admire decades old, but newly-renovated buildings along the way, such as Opera House, Rustaveli Theater, and Parliament building.
-And once you get to the Liberty Square, look up towards the statue of St. George right at the middle of the square.
+Start your day at Rustaveli Avenue, the central street of the city, and walk down towards Liberty Square.
+Admire decades-old, but newly-renovated, buildings along the way, such as the Opera House, Rustaveli Theater and Parliament building.
+Once you get to Liberty Square, look up towards the statue of St. George right in the centre.

-From here, continue your way to Kote Abkhazi street leading to the Old Town.
-Spend most of your time here wandering through the narrow cobblestone lanes and admiring the old residential houses with carved wooden balconies.
-Later on, take a ropeway towards the Narika Fortress and Mother of Georgia and enjoy the panoramic views over the city.
+From here, continue down Kote Abkhazi street, which leads to the Old Town.
+You’ll spend most of your time here wandering through narrow cobblestone lanes and admiring the old residential houses with carved wooden balconies.
+Later on, take a ropeway towards the Narika Fortress and Mother of Georgia, and enjoy the panoramic views over the city.

 Day 2: David Gareji and Sighnaghi

-The David Gareji monastery complex is located in Kakheti region, bordering Azerbaijan.
-The complex was founded in 6th-century by one of the 13 Assyrian Fathers who spread Christianity in Georgia.
+The David Gareji monastery complex is located in the Kakheti region, bordering Azerbaijan.
+The complex was founded in the 6th century CE by one of the 13 Assyrian Fathers, who spread Christianity in Georgia.

-Sighnaghi sits on the hilltop and offers spectacular architecture from 18th and 19th-centuries.
-It’s considered one of the most charming towns in Georgia due to the splendid views over Alazani Valey, colorful red-roofed timber houses with the background of Caucasus mountains and cobblestone streets.
+Sighnaghi sits on the hilltop and offers spectacular architecture from the 18th and 19th centuries.
+It’s considered among the most charming towns in Georgia due to the splendid views over Alazani Valey, the red-roofed timber houses with the Caucasus mountains as a backdrop, and the cobblestone streets.